The Reidemeister spectrum of low dimensional almost-crystallographic groups: Almost-crystallographic groups

 The generalised third Bieberbach theorem is less straightforward to generalise.
 Unlike for crystallographic groups, it is not true that there are only finitely many \(n\)-dimensional almost-crystallographic groups for a given dimension \(n\).
 However, we can state that for a given finitely generated torsion-free nilpotent group \(N\), there are (up to isomorphism) only finitely many almost-crystallographic groups \(\Gamma\) such that the translation subgroup of \(\Gamma\) is isomorphic to \(N\).

-In \parencite{deki96-1}, this generalisation is proved using the concept of an \emph{isolator}, which shall prove useful to us as well. \begin{definition} Let \(G\) be a group with subgroup \(H\).
+In \cite[Section 2.5]{deki96-1}, this generalisation is proved using the concept of an \emph{isolator}, which shall prove useful to us as well. \begin{definition} Let \(G\) be a group with subgroup \(H\).
 The isolator of \(H\) in \(G\) is defined as

-\end{definition} Although much can be said about isolators, for the purposes of this paper we only care about a very specific result. \begin{lemma}[see {\parencite[Lemma 2.4.2]{deki96-1}}] Let \(\Gamma\) be an almost-crystallographic group with translation subgroup \(N\) of nilpotency class \(c\).
+\end{definition} Although much can be said about isolators, for the purposes of this paper we only care about a very specific result. \begin{lemma}[see {\cite[Lemma 2.4.2]{deki96-1}}] Let \(\Gamma\) be an almost-crystallographic group with translation subgroup \(N\) of nilpotency class \(c\).
 Then the isolator \(\sqrt[N]{\gamma_c(N)} \leq Z(N)\) is a characteristic subgroup of \(\Gamma\).
-Moreover, the quotient group \(\Gamma / \sqrt[N]{\gamma_c(N)}\) is an almost-crystallographic group whose translation subgroup \(N/\sqrt[N]{\gamma_c(N)}\) has nilpotency class \(< c\).
+Moreover, the quotient group \(\Gamma / \sqrt[N]{\gamma_c(N)}\) is an almost-crystallographic group whose translation subgroup \(N/\sqrt[N]{\gamma_c(N)}\) has nilpotency class \(c-1\).
 If \(c = 2\), then this quotient is a crystallographic group. \end{lemma}

 We will now give the most important results for Reidemeister theory applied to almost-crystallographic groups.
-A first result allows us to easily determine whether an almost-crystallographic groups admits the \(R_\infty\)-property or not.
+A first result allows us to easily determine whether an almost-crystallographic group admits the \(R_\infty\)-property or not.